TheKushStyle/LeagueSharp/README.md

 Usage of E.

-Usege of R If enemies in Range set by user.
+Usage of R If enemies in Range set by user.

 Orbwalker